 His research interests are interaction design for high stakes work settings; line of sight interaction in extended reality - augmented reality, virtual reality and mixed reality; industrial design; design and cognition, sensemaking and decision support; systems; distributed cognition, visual storytelling, envisioning, design methods, and design process.

-Roesler has worked with major technology partners on interaction design projects for high stakes settings in aviation and medicine, interaction design for consumer products, mobile computing, wearable computing, holographic interaction, and the Internet of Things.
+Roesler has worked with major research partners on interaction design projects for high stakes settings in aviation and medicine, interaction design for consumer products, mobile computing, wearable computing, interaction in Mixed Reality with pass-through VR and AR systems, both on headsets and mobile devices.